 Leaders often struggle to define whom within their organization—amongst the board, bosses, peers and direct reports—has their back.
 This uncertainty also applies to their external business relationships like service providers, suppliers and clients.
 Trust becomes a precious commodity that is difficult to earn, but easy to lose.

-Over time, a lack of trusted partners and truthful insights mean that reality can get distorted and leaders will:
+Over time, a lack of trusted partners and truthful insights means that reality can get distorted.
+Leaders may:

 Miss important details about themselves, their teams, the organization and the outside world

 Lose clear thinking

 Senior executives not only exist, but thrive in, the rarified atmosphere of performance, competition and responsibility.
 Unsurprisingly, this translates to an inability to physically switch off.
 Mentally, the same intensity applies.

 Schedules are managed.
 Tactical issues dominate.
 Personal reflection gets placed on the back burner.

 I joke with clients that one of the benefits of being in charge is getting to choose the eighteen hours a day they work!
 But in reality, being on call is more like 24/7.
 Add into this equation the constant travel and relocation that goes hand-in-hand with high-level work, and it's easy to see how disorientation can happen.